broesie/beautiful-jekyll/tasker/autovoice/general/tell_time.md

 # Tell Time
 This task will tell you the current time.
-This is an extended version
+This is 24h and it is also an extended version.

 ### Requirements:
 - An android phone